kg4zow/remarkable.jms1.info/src/introduction.md

 I make use of [Keybase](https://keybase.io/) on a *very* regular basis.

-* This site's "source code" was originally tracked in a [Keybase git](https://book.keybase.io/git) repo.
-(It's now being tracked in [Github](https://github.com/kg4zow/remarkable.jms1.info/) so people can "watch" the repo).
+* This site's "source code" was *originally* tracked in a [Keybase git](https://book.keybase.io/git) repo.
+It's now being tracked in [Github](https://github.com/kg4zow/remarkable.jms1.info/) so people can "watch" the repo.

 * The site is being served using [Keybase Sites](https://book.keybase.io/sites).